Department of English

 Lisa Ferian ’12 is marketing communications specialist for Invacare Corporation in Elyria, Ohio.
 Independent study allowed her to hone her writing skills while a liberal arts education and diverse internships gave her the knowledge base to be marketable in a variety of fields.
 Lisa is from Strongsville, Ohio.

 Michael Johnson ‘10 is currently pursuing a Ph.D. in rhetoric and composition at Ohio University.
 Individual attention and mentoring from BW professors supported his growth as a thinker and writer and prepared him for graduate study.
 Extracurricular activities helped him develop as a leader.
-Michael is from West Salem, Ohio.
+He is from West Salem, Ohio.

 Sara Tackett ‘10 is assistant public defender for the Office of the Public Defender in Lake County, Ohio.
 As an English major, the Perry, Ohio, native developed the writing and speaking skills to effectively advocate for her clients.
 Co-curricular work experiences with local non-profits reignited a passion for public service.